If you visit YouTube on any given day, you’ll be sure to find a recently-published video that’s been viewed millions of times in mere days.

-That’s right, spicy wings have the capacity to earn millions of views in less than a week on YouTube.
 Where do those views come from?
 What exactly counts as a ‘view’ and what doesn’t?
-For those who are curious, or if you’re a marketer looking to expand strategy onto a platform withnearly 2 billion monthly viewers, YouTube has the answer.
+For those who are curious, or if you’re a marketer looking to expand your strategy onto a platform with over 2 billion users, YouTube has the answer.

-YouTube hasn’t always been the most obvious choice for marketers.
+Admittedly, YouTube hasn’t always been the most obvious choice for marketers.
 Sure, there are guides and explanations, even statistics on how to crack the YouTube code.
-Yet, there’s still uncertainty about what does and does not count as a view in 2019.
+Yet there’s still uncertainty about what does and does not count as a view.
 For a site that’s no stranger to regular changes, what’s the baseline?

 So, wait.
 If there’s no secret formula to what counts as a view, can’t anyone refresh their video to gain views?
 Not anymore.
 In the early days of YouTube, monetization wasn’t a thing.
-It was an assumption that almost every view fit into the original definition: a viewer-intended play of a virus-free video.
-It didn't take the platform long to get wise to the fact creators could cheat the system.
+It was an assumption that almost every view fit into the original definition: a viewer-intended play of a spam-free video.
+It didn't take the platform long to get wise to the fact that creators could cheat the system.
 This is loosely referred to as an “artificial” view.

 Luckily, YouTube has gotten pretty good at spotting artificial views.
 Some of the signs they look for include:

-Views, reloaded - This is the classic case of a single user refreshing the video to bring those numbers up.
+Views, reloaded: This is the classic case of a single user constantly refreshing the video to bring those numbers up.

 Software in YouTube’s security system has the ability to detect malware – a computer program that assists in sending spam messages from your computer – and spambots.
 YouTube automatically deletes them to make the screening process go more smoothly.